pwikapanel/illustrator-panel/Tests.md

 5. click "OK" when finished
 6. verify in the Finder that "sync/Svija/SVG Files/page1_cp.svg" and "page2_cp.svg" were created
 7. press the spacebar for Quick Look or open the SVG in Safari to verify that they matches the Illustrator files

-#### Import Styles

-1. in file "page1.ai" create some area text with at least two paragraphs
-2. modify the font and the paragraph spacing
-3. in the "Character Styles" panel, create a new style called "Char Test"
-4. in the "Paragraph Styles" panel, create a new style called "Para Test"
-5. save changes and close page1.ai
-6. in file "page2.ai" click the "Import Styles" button
-7. select "page1.ai" when prompted
-8. when asked "Include all styles?" click "Yes"
-9. click "OK" in confirmation window
-10. create some area text and apply the imported styles

-note: it will be necessary to choose a fill color after applying the styles

 #### Create Group